astarivi/Kaizoyu/service/README.md

 # KaizoLib
 Java API for the Kaizoyu! app.

+## Contents
+Everything that has to do with XDCC, Kitsu, or Nibl, is found here.

 ## Features
 - T-XDCC support
 - IRC DCC handshake support (Compliant to RFC1459)